 Basically anything here could be wiped clean on initialize, and you'd only be able to access the last one that ran (before it was blown away):

-#3 Updated by Oliver Soong about 9 years ago
+#3 Updated by Oliver Soong over 12 years ago

 We could do away with the .sav files.
 Ben, try this in R: